The Employment Law Review: Singapore

 - investigations or proceedings.

-Planned amendments to the PDPA will also allow, with some restrictions, the collection, use and disclosure of personal data without consent if this is (1) in the legitimate interests of the organisation, (2) for the purposes of business improvement or (3) for research purposes.
 The PDPA does not expressly differentiate between sensitive and non-sensitive personal data.
 The general obligation is to obtain appropriate consent before collecting, using or disclosing personal data, whether sensitive or not.

 ii Cross-border data transfers